parmi93/NanoPi-R6S-FriendlyWrt-Debloat/README.md

 ## Install some essentials `opkg`s

 Install two packages:
-1. `luci-compat`: This was automatically uninstalled during cleanup because it became an orphan package, but it is necessary to fix the broken LuCI interface.
-Unlike stock OpenWrt, the FriendlyWrt LuCI environment appears to require this package to function properly.
+1. `luci-compat`: Not being a standard OpenWrt package, it was automatically removed as an orphan during a system cleanup.
+However, it seems this package is actually needed to resolve the broken LuCI interface.
+The FriendlyWrt LuCI setup, unlike the standard version, appears to be dependent on luci-compat for correct operation.
 2. `dnsmasq`: This is the official package found in OpenWrt.
 FriendlyWrt replaced it with the full version, `dnsmasq-full` (which you just uninstalled), so by installing `dnsmasq` we revert back to the original one.

 ```bash